oqyh/cs2-Vote-GoldKingZ/README.md

   //Vote Percentage To Pass The Vote 60 means 60% || 50 means 50% Half
   "VoteKick_Percentage": 60,

-  //If Vote Reach Half Depend Percentage On VoteKick_Percentage Do You Want Annoce Player To Vote shortcut Depend [VoteKick_CommandsOnHalfVoteAccept] And [VoteKick_CommandsOnHalfVoteRefuse] To Kick Player Announced
+  //If Vote Reach Half Depend Percentage On VoteKick_Percentage Do You Want Annoce Players To Vote shortcut Depend [VoteKick_CommandsOnHalfVoteAccept] And [VoteKick_CommandsOnHalfVoteRefuse] To Kick Player Announced
   "VoteKick_CenterMessageAnnouncementOnHalfVotes": true,

   //If VoteKick_CenterMessageAnnouncementOnHalfVotes Enabled How Many In Secs To Show Message